 Identify the appropriate TK (if the Control frame is individually addressed) or CIGTK (if the Control frame is group addressed) and associated state based on the Key ID field.
 If no such TK or CIGTK exists, silently discard the frame and terminate CIP processing for this reception.

 Perform replay protection on the received frame.
-The receiver shall interpret the PN field as a 48-bit unsigned integer.
-The receiver shall compare the PN to the value of the replay counter identified by the Key ID field.
+The receiver shall interpret the PN field (constructed from the PN0 field, the PN1 field, the PN2 field, the PN3 field, the PN4 field, and the PN5 field if needed) as a 48-bit unsigned integer.
+The receiver shall compare the PN to the value of the replay counter identified by the Key ID field and the RA field.
 If the value from the PN field is less than or equal to the replay counter value, the receiver shall discard the frame and increment the dot11RSNAStatsCIPReplays counter by 1.

 Concatenate the TA field and the non-negative integer inserted into the PN field, to form a nonce, i.e., the initialization vector